 Newspaper journalism—both local and national—is critically important, especially in the reality in which we live.

-  National Newspaper Week is also a chance to reflect on the essential service newspapers provide with diverse, local, original content that cannot be found anywhere else.
-The theme of the 2020 campaign is “Canada’s News Media.
-Champion the Truth”.
+National Newspaper Week is a chance to reflect on the essential service newspapers provide with diverse, local, original content that cannot be found anywhere else.
+The theme of the 2021 campaign is “Champion the Truth: Spark Conversation”.

 Champion The Truth And Show Your Support

 This project has been made possible in part by the Government of Canada.